seveibar/qspg/README.md

-# QSPG: Quick Simple Postgres Schema
+# QSPG: Quick Scripts Postgres

+Manage your schema, connection & migration with simple SQL scripts.

 For most databases, migrations can be done with serially executed migration scripts.
 This library enables you to quickly write a schema, and keep your database up to date without learning any custom migration tools/libraries.